ehsannowroozi/Improve_Trans/README.md

 ## Fine-Tune the Strategy:
 Continuously fine-tune your attack strategy based on the results of your evaluations.
 Iterate on the attack parameters and modifications to improve transferability while still maintaining plausible attack effectiveness.

+## How to Run or Attack Methodology:
+In this library, various types of attacks are housed in the 'attack' folder, with 'adversarial.py' serving as the main code for enhancing attack strength.
+By default, we set the PSNR greater than 40.
+This is crucial because, as the attack penetrates deeper into the decision region, there is a risk of complete sample degradation, making it essential to control the PSNR.

 # If you utilize this code, kindly cite the following papers in your *.bib file:

  For the paper titled "Demystifying the Transferability of Adversarial Attacks in Computer Networks" published in IEEE Transactions on Network and Service Management in 2022: